makeplans/makeplans-api/readme.md

 # MakePlans API - Version 1.2

 This is the API documentation for MakePlans.
 MakePlans is an online booking application with support for appointments, classes and events.
-For more information about the application and its features see https://www.makeplans.net.
+For more information about the application and its features see https://makeplans.net.

-MakePlans provides a fairly standard REST API.
 All features in MakePlans are available via the API.

 General Information:
 * [Get started](#get-started)